top of page

 E3: Continue partnership with public utility companies on an intensive program on renewable energy options.

-• Implement a Whole Home Weatherization Program resource HUB to connect residents with existing services
+• Continue implementation of the Whole Home Weatherization Program resource HUB to connect residents with existing services

 E9: Extend partnership with organizations like PACE and other Public Utility Companies to provide further incentives for renewable energy.